Bumblebees are going extinct because of climate crisis, but there are easy ways to help

 They estimated the distribution of the species across the two continents during two time periods: the first from 1901 to 1974, and the second from 2000 to 2015.
 They then examined whether the average monthly temperatures and total precipitation in the locations exceeded the bees' tolerance level.

 Bumblebees tend to prefer cooler, slightly wet climates in which there's a variation in seasons.
-Declines in their populations are associated with increasing frequency of hotter temperatures and drying out of habitats, which raises bumblebees' risk for extinction and diminishes their chances of colonizing a new area and cr
+Declines in their populations are associated with increasing frequency of hotter temperatures and drying out of habitats, which raises bumblebees' risk for extinction and diminishes their chances of colonizing a new area and creating more species.

+The researchers found rapid and widespread declines in bumblebee populations across both continents.
+The likelihood that a bumblebee species would be present between 2000 and 2015 in the areas studied dropped by 46% in North America and 17% in Europe compared to the older period.

+"Colonization is when an animal goes to a new place and there was no population of that animal there before, and it establishes a new population," Kerr said.
+"If that's happening a lot, then the species might be doing okay."